 “You want to be able to claim these costs back from your bank when things get up and running again,” she said.

-CBA promised to refund any customers who incurred fees and charges associated with its network issue last Thursday, and has so far credited $50 to about 150,000 customers with the description saying “Sorry from CBA”.
+In a previous outage, Commonwealth Bank promised to refund any customers who incurred fees and charges associated with its network issue, and credited $50 to about 150,000 customers with the description reading “Sorry from CBA”.

 3. Get thrifty with payment options